-RN's will be floated when operational needs require a license on a unit.
+MHRN's will float to cover MHRN shifts when operational needs require a license on a unit.
+MHRNs will only float to cover LPN shifts when operational needs require a license on a unit and LPNs are not available to provide that coverage.
+It is the Institution's intention to cover LPN shifts with LPN licenses, whenever possible.
+MHRNs can only be floated to cover an MHT shift in cases where the superintendent or designee has deemed an emergency.
 R.N.'s will be floated on a rotating basis, based upon their last float date.
 Reassignment of overtime is not considered floating for purposes of this Article.